 - Interior and tech – Quality and refinement have improved, and in-car tech is better too, if still not quite up with the best

 - Design – Surprisingly subtle exterior styling, in more subdued colours at least.
 Not the most attractive hatch, but there’s not much to offend

 If you’re expecting a temptingly low entry point like the last Focus ST offered (under £23,000 at launch), then you might be in for a bit of a shock, as the latest ST is at minimum a £30,250 car in petrol guise.Prices have gone up with size and power in this class, naturally, but that’s quite a step for a car that is still a notch back from the best in terms of driving experience.
 The newly updated Honda Civic Type R, to pick our favourite hot hatch as an example, starts at £32,820, while the new Mk8 Volkswagen Golf GTI is £33,460.

 You do get plenty of kit for your money (various electronic safety systems, adaptive LED headlights, Recaro seats, torque vectoring), but consider too that a few desirable additions are behind various different option packs – £250 for the Performance Pack with launch control, rev matching and track mode, or £400 for a head-up display for example.

 And while we like the Focus, the rivals already mentioned all beat it for driving appeal.
-The Civic matches engagement with astonishing ability, the basic Mégane (without the Cup chassis) makes light work of a country road with agility and pliancy, and an i30 N pairs a rowdy drivetrain with excellent control.
+The Civic matches engagement with astonishing ability, the basic Mégane makes light work of a country road with agility and pliancy, and an i30 N pairs a rowdy drivetrain with excellent control.

-We should probably mention the enemy within too, which also beat the Focus ST on a recent evo group test: Ford’s own Fiesta ST Performance Edition, while expensive itself at £26,495, is the best hot hatch Ford makes if you don’t need the space of the Focus.
+We should probably mention the enemy within too, which also beat the Focus ST on an evo group test: Ford’s own Fiesta ST Performance Edition, while expensive itself at £26,495, is the best hot hatch Ford makes if you don’t need the space of the Focus.